 The good news is: Boston is a really rad city these days.
-The bad news is: no one really talks like Matt Damon or Ben Affleck from Good Will Hunting anymore.
-(Best not to dwell too much on the latter part, as locals never really appreciated out-of-towners trying to talk like this anyway.)
+The bad news is: no one really talks with a Boston accent like Matt Damon or Ben Affleck from Good Will Hunting anymore.

 Whether you’re greeted with a “good morning!” or a “good mawnin!”
 Boston is still one of the best cities in America.

 Aside from being stunning, Boston is jam-packed with historical sites, great food, and unabashed character.
 For visitors and residents alike, there are so many things to do and see here that having the best Boston city travel guide pays off dividends.

 I’ve taken all of my insider knowledge of the city and poured it into this one travel guide so that you can have a grand ol’ time in Boston.

 You’ll soon know all about the best cheap things to do in Boston, where to stay on a budget, sample Boston itineraries, and the best places to drink.

 Basically–you’ll be ready to hit the streets of Boston and explore them as the locals do.
 So what are you waitin’ for?
 Let’s get to it people!

 - A Sample 3-Day Itinerary for Boston

 - 10 Top Things to Do in Boston